How to change Gmail’s spam settings and customize the filter

 - Locate and tick the email you want to reclassify

-- To mark as spam, click the Report spam button.
+- To mark as spam, click the Report spam (exclamation mark) button.
 To unmark an email in the spam folder, click the Not spam button when in the Spam folder

-Mark or unmark emails as spam on Gmail mobile
+Mark or unmark emails as spam on Gmail (mobile app)

-Here’s how to manually mark an email as spam in the Gmail mobile app:
+Here’s how to manually mark an email as spam in the Gmail app on Android and iOS:

 - Launch the Gmail app